- Traditional OCR vs. AI-driven OCR

 With the promising implications, it is reasonable for business owners in these sectors or any business that involves the OCR method to closely keep track of its new developments and consider appropriate deployment to gain competitive advantages.

 1. GEM Corporation is an IT Outsourcing company experienced with developing AI solutions.
 We have worked on developing NLP and OCR solutions for top industrial corporations in Japan; specialized in deploying chatbots, text and image processors, recommendation systems.
 We are also partnering with Vietnam National University’s AI Laboratory on scientific research and talent training.

 3. We have more than 7 years of experience.
 Our offices are based in Hanoi, Vietnam, and Tokyo, Japan.

 4. We have successfully built more than 100 successful projects for our clients in the US, UK, Europe, Japan, Korea, Singapore, and many more.

 5. Let us know how we can help you build your next OCR solution.
-Contact us now and get a demo for your project.
+Try out our AI-driven OCR and get a demo for your business today.

 This article was originally published on 20 May 2021, updated on 14 October 2021 for more in-depth and relevance.